latest nhpb_banner 1__compressed2

 • Help with rent is offered on many occasions from community action.
 The Tri-County Community Action Partnership Inc. will, in many years, have grants to provide housing help to local residents.
 The assistance will come in the form of short and medium term rent payments, money for security deposits, and even help with paying someone’s monthly energy bill.
 Dial (856) 451-6330.

-Contact Legal Services of New Jersey (LSNJ).
+Legal aid is for the low-income.
+Contact South Jersey Legal Services.
 Attorneys from this non-profit law firm help low income people in Gloucester and offer them several different legal programs.
 You may be able to receive free advice for dealing with a home foreclosure, consumer debt issues, utility disconnections, and other civic cases.
 Click here to learn more, or call them at 856-964-2010.
 Or find other free lawyers in NJ.

 By Jon McNamara